distracteddev/seam/README.md

 ## Configure Your Repos to be Deployed via Seam

-#### Add Required ENV Variables to your package's package.json file
+#### App Specific ENV Variables

-You will need to set them using your package.json's config property:
+You will need to set any specific ENV variables needed using your package.json's config property:

 ```
 // In your package.json...